gnium/saf-predemo/README.md

 - `Calculator` - where the readable format taken from input is used to calculate the total values
 - `Print` - where the input, revised input and total values are taken to be outputed

-I am fairly new to programming and to test driven development in general.
-This problem was quite challenging as a beginner because having just learned Ruby about 3 months ago, I currently have a narrow linear way of thinking through the algorithm.
-With test driven development, it is almost going backwards in a way (thinking of tests to write first then coding).
-So it is a bit of a shift in gears from just coding (going forwards) to test driven development (going backwards).

-However this was an excellent excercise to get better aquainted with Test Driven Development and with Object Oriented Programming in general.
-I think I have improved a whole lot from the last 3 months I spent at The Starter League.

 ### Review
 I am sure there is quite a bit of refactoring that can be done.
 I still have a lot to learn, but I am learning quick!